1. What is UNICEF’s humanitarian role during armed conflict?

 5. How does UNICEF operate in Israel?

-In high-income countries such as Israel, Governments generally have adequate capacity to respond to emergencies.
-Upon request from the Government, UNICEF can extend support, such as mental health and psychosocial support for children.
+Similar to as we have here in Canada, in high-income countries such as Israel, governments generally have adequate capacity to respond to emergencies.
+In extraordinary circumstances, upon request from the government, UNICEF can extend support, such as psychosocial support for children.

 In over 30 countries where UNICEF does not perform programmatic activities, National Committees for UNICEF serve as our dedicated voice, helping to raise funds for UNICEF’s work worldwide, to promote children’s rights, and to lift visibility for children threatened by poverty, disasters, armed conflict, abuse and exploitation.
-The Israeli Fund for UNICEF was established in 2009 to raise awareness of children’s rights in Israel and fundraise for UNICEF’s life-saving work across the world.
+There is a National Committee for UNICEF in Israel, similar to ours here in Canada, which was established in 2009 to raise awareness of children’s rights in Israel and fundraise for UNICEF’s life-saving work across the world.

 6. How does UNICEF operate in Gaza?